juliusgo85/juliusgo85.github.io/_posts/2022-11-10-IBJJF-Worlds-Results-Charts.md

 How I did it: To get the data, I did some web scraping from the IBJJF's Championships results page to get the individual year rankings.
 After cleaning up the data in pandas, I used Altair to plot the results for Men's, Women's, and Juvenile categories.

-<b>- This site is best viewed on a desktop.
+<b>- This site is best viewed on a desktop.</b>
-- To select multiple teams in the chart, click a team's name in the legend, then hold `Shift + Left-mouse-button` to add more teams.</b>
+<b>- To select multiple teams in the chart, click a team's name in the legend, then hold `Shift + Left-mouse-button` to add more teams.</b>

 {% include chartmenresults.html %}